 Sigma Beta Delta is the International Honors Society for students of Business.
 Each spring the Division inducts Business students in the upper 20 percent of the junior or senior class.

+Volunteer Income Tax Assistance program (VITA) is a community service project in which Marymount Business students help low-income New Yorkers prepare their income tax returns.
 In addition to serving New York City residents, the program provides valuable experience for the student volunteers.
 All volunteers complete a two-day training class taught by Professor Jill Beier to become Certified IRS Volunteer Tax Preparers.
 Volunteers also complete a one-day TaxWise software training class at the New York City headquarters of Deloitte and Touche.

 MMC Mock Trial Club is a student-led organization which prepares and competes in the AMTA (American Mock Trial Association) competition.
 Presently, AMTA hosts 24 regional tournaments, eight opening round championship tournaments and a national championship tournament each season.
 Approximately 600 teams from over 350 universities and colleges will compete in these tournaments.
 In total, AMTA provides a forum for over 5,300 undergraduate students each academic year to engage in intercollegiate mock trial competitions across the country.
-Professor Jill Beier is the Faculty Advisor for the Mock Trial Club.